markperry87/Dungeon-Delver/README.md

 The game works, but there are some bugs/UI issues.
 Also, the stats need a lot of refinement, as does the combat system (which is currently not that fun).

-This game was a learning experience for me and the code became pretty disorganized, which made it frustratting too work on.
+This game was a learning experience for me and the code became pretty disorganized, which made it frustratting to work on.
 It needs a lot more polish, but I didn't feel like working on it anymore.

 ## Features
 - Procedurally generated (but very simplistic) dungeon rooms with increasing difficulty.